 Tip #5 – Make sure they have enough to keep them entertained

 Road trips, even in the UK, can be quite tiresome events, as your kids get bored.
-So whether you’re flying or driving to Spain, make sure your children have plenty of things on hand to keep them
+So whether you’re flying or driving to Spain, make sure your children have plenty on hand to keep them

 entertained.
-Letting your children choose the things they want to keep with them is a good way of knowing that they have something which they’ll definitely find stimulating and enjoyable.
+Let your children choose the things they want to keep with them.

 Another good way to make sure your children won’t get bored is to make up some art packs for them.
-You can find a lots of crayons, markers, paper, craft materials and coloring from places like Wilkos or the Pound Shop.
+You can find crayons, markers, paper, craft materials and coloring books from places like Wilkos or the Pound Shop.
 These packs will give your children something to do when the journey starts to drag a bit.

-You may even be able to find podcasts which talk about the place you’re moving to, which should hopefully get the children interested in spending some time being quiet and listening to people talk about Spain, especially if the topics covered are all about the country’s exciting festivals, or yummy foods.
-If your kids are starting to get restless or are complaining about being bored, start a sing-a-long, or play family games like eye spy or 20 questions to give your children something to focus on.
+You may even be able to find podcasts about the place you’re moving to.
+This should hopefully get the children interested in spending some time being quiet and listening to people talk about Spain.

-The most important thing however, is to make sure that your children’s tablets or games consoles are fully charged, as these are always a sure fire way of keeping the kids quiet!
+The most important thing however, is to make sure that your children’s tablets, phones or games consoles are fully charged, as these are always a sure fire way of keeping the kids quiet!

 Tip #6 – Make sure there are snacks aplenty

-If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is very important, because even adults get a bit ratty when they’re hungry!
-Using well-timed snack breaks can break up your journey and they’ll give everyone the energy they need to keep calm and carry on.
+If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is very important.
+Even adults get a bit ratty when they’re hungry!
+Well-timed snack breaks can break up your journey – they’ll give everyone the energy they need to keep calm and carry on.